Use of Water Additives in Controlling Bushfires - Information Guide

 Fire retardants are almost always spread on vegetation or surfaces ahead of the approaching fire which helps firefighters reduce the fire threat to life and property.

 6. What do the products look like?

 The different types of water additives have distinctly different appearances and can be easily identified.
-The appearance of bushfire foam, when applied to a surface will range from a thin milky-white coloured solution to thick snow-like soap suds.
-The appearance depends on how it is applied and the ratio of bushfire foam concentrate to water used.
+The appearance of bushfire foam, when applied to a surface will range from a thin milky white coloured solution to thick snow like soap suds.
+The appearance depends on how it is applied, and the ratio of bushfire foam concentrate to water that is used.

 Water enhancers are often referred to as 'firefighting gel' due to its clear jelly-like appearance on surfaces.

-Fire retardants are usually red or orange in colour, due to the coloured pigment (iron oxide) added to the retardant, which allows firefighters to easily identify where the retardant has been applied.
-The colour fades naturally in a few days.
+Fire retardants are usually red or orange in colour, due to the coloured pigment (iron oxide) added to the retardant to easily allow firefighters to identify where the retardant has been applied.

 Although studies show that the risk of adverse health effects from contact with these additives is low, the additives can produce minor irritant effects and contaminated water is unsafe for drinking (both by humans and animals).
 The nature of the products can also create slippery surfaces creating a slip-and-fall hazard.
 By taking these simple precautions, you can greatly reduce the chance of harm:

-- Do not enter areas where bushfire foam or water enhancers are still present.
+Do not enter areas where bushfire foam, water enhancers or retardants are still present.

-- Avoid touching any objects coated in bushfire foam or water enhancer.
+Avoid touching any objects coated in bushfire foam, water enhancer or retardant.

 If you believe that you have been exposed to a water additive and you feel unwell, contact the Poisons Information Centre on 13 11 26.